ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      We deliver business consultancy, digital solutions, and creative production for organisations and individuals with a social mission.
-With a foundation in the UK broadcast media sector, combined with cultural insight, we provide you with advantageous steps to create lasting positive for people and the planet.
+      We provide business consultancy, digital solutions, and creative production for organisations with a social mission.
+With a foundation in the UK broadcast media sector, combined with cultural insight, we provide you with advantageous steps to create lasting positive impact for people and the planet.
     actions:
       - label: Get started
         altText: ''